 Tobacco use is the leading preventable cause of both premature deaths overall and cancer deaths in the US.
 Most smokers visit a healthcare setting each year, providing an unequaled opportunity to intervene.
 Yet, most smokers do not receive highly effective cessation treatment during their healthcare visits.

-To improve the effectiveness of smoking treatment in healthcare, this project will identify promising medication regimens and counseling strategies for use in primary care for the two most effective quit-smoking medications: varenicline (Chantix) and combinations of nicotine replacement therapy (C-NRT).
+To improve the effectiveness of smoking treatment in healthcare, this project will identify the most promising combination nicotine replacement therapy (C-NRT) regimens and which counseling strategy is most helpful for use in primary care patients who are ready to quit.
 To evaluate these treatments, the study will examine whether participants have quit after one year (biochemically confirmed) and how much it cost.